angelorange/coin/README.md

  ### Features
  The features were split between:
  - Users
- - Transactions and Api conversion coin
+ - Transactions and Api implementation

  ### Chosen Technology motivation
  - Elixir is a very simple language to work with.
-With The Phoenix Framework, it's even easier to do a lot of things, and also for being known for its speed.
+With The Phoenix Framework, it's even easier to do a lot of things, and also for its speed too.

 ## Made by